eturea/Receipts-for-YNAB-site/terms.md

 ## 8. Fees and Payment

 ### 8.1 Free App
-YNAB Receipts is currently provided **free of charge**.
+Receipts for YNAB is currently provided **free of charge**.
 You are not required to pay any fees to download or use the App.

 ### 8.2 YNAB Subscription
-While YNAB Receipts is free, you must maintain an active **YNAB subscription** (paid separately to YNAB) to sync receipt data.
+While Receipts for YNAB is free, you must maintain an active **YNAB subscription** (paid separately to YNAB) to sync receipt data.
 We are not responsible for YNAB's subscription fees or billing policies.

 ### 8.3 Future Pricing
 We reserve the right to: